 1. Do regular morning routine.
 Don’t allow my house to fall apart while I write.

 2. Turn on my computer only after breakfast and water bottles by my side.

 3. I could not turn on my email program or a browser; only my Word Program.

 4. I could not turn on my slack program or facebook.

 5. This one is the most important!
 I could not answer the phone; I turned it off.

 I started my day at 7:30am by 8:00am I was ready to start writing and by 11:00am I was finished with ten pages or I had worked for three hours.
 In two weeks I had a manuscript.
 Do you see what you can accomplish when you turn off the distractions and tune into your brain power!

 We are very smart people.
 We don’t have to feel frazzled and pulled in many directions.
 As I have been writing this essay I have had to stop myself several times from turning on the television, radio or my iPod.
 We can focus!
 When we practice unplugging and tuning in to the power that we have in our brains the sky is the limit!

 Are you ready to FLY!
 I am going to follow my own instruction and start on my next book.
 I can’t wait for you to see what is NEXT!

 Here is a tip for your children to help them get their homework faster.
 Turn everything off and focus on the homework.
 My nephew did this and he could not believe how fast he got his homework done.
-He is now taking a semester off from Duke to build FlyLady Premium.
-He loves staying focused and helping others.
-I was the one who had to tell him; not his mom.
-Tell your children I said it!
-Then they can prove me wrong.
+Tell your children; then they can prove me wrong.